Skip to main content

 XAVI.BALANCE

-Returns the GL account balance for a specific period or date range.
+The most used formula, XAVI.BALANCE, returns the GL account balance for a specific period or date range.
 This is the core formula for building financial reports.

 Syntax